Shao Xu

 Shao Xu (died c.
 321), courtesy name Sizu, was a military general and warlord of the Jin dynasty (266–420).
-Shao Xu was an official under the Youzhou warlord, Wang Jun but after Wang was killed in 314, he submitted to Han-Zhao.
-In 315, Shao Xu declared his allegiance to Sima Rui in the south and revolted against Han.
-Shao Xu served as a loyal Jin vassal in Jizhou where he allied himself with the Duan chieftain, Duan Pidi before he was eventually captured by Shi Le in 320.
+Shao Xu was an official under the You province warlord, Wang Jun but after Wang was killed in 314, he submitted to Han-Zhao.
+In 315, Shao Xu declared his allegiance to the Prince of Langya, Sima Rui in the south and revolted against Han.
+Shao Xu served as a loyal Jin vassal in Ji province where he allied himself with the Duan chieftain, Duan Pidi before he was eventually captured by Shi Le in 320.
 Shi Le respected Shao Xu's loyalty and initially treated him as a guest.
 However, Shi Le became worried that he would rebel, and in 321, had him executed along with Duan Pidi.

 Life

 Career under Sima Ying, Gou Xi and Wang Jun

 Shao Xu was born in Anyang County in Wei Commandery.
 He was a simple man but was ambitious and keen on reading a wide range of history texts and astronomy.
 He was appointed into office by the Prince of Chengdu, Sima Ying.
 In 303, Sima Ying waged war against his half-brother, the Prince of Changsha, Sima Ai.
 Shao Xu objected to his decision, stating, "I heard that brothers are like left and right hands.
 Today, it seems that Your Highness is facing enemies from all directions, yet intends to cut off a hand.
 I am confused by this."
 However, his advice was ignored.
 Shao Xu later joined Gou Xi's army, and where he was ordered to defend Qinshui County.

 As conflict in the north intensifies, Shao Xu decided to quit his position and return to his hometown.
 There, he befriended many renegades and amassed a huge following under his wing.
-The Youzhou warlord, Wang Jun acknowledged him and appointed him General of Pacification and Collection and Prefect of Leling.
+The You province warlord, Wang Jun acknowledged him and appointed him General of Pacification and Collection and Prefect of Leling.
 Shao Xu based himself in Yanci (厭次, around present-day Dezhou, Shandong), where he personally made his son, Shao Ai (邵乂) as Protector.
 Shao Xu would welcome refugees displaced by the ongoing war into his territory, making him rather popular among his people.